jtpeller/verse/README.md

 ## Upcoming Changes

 I would like to implement the following changes:
- - Call to action after winning/losing to restart the game
  - A solving page.
 Would like to have a page that can find the word given clues.
  - Hints mode.
 Gives hints like probabilities of next letter to narrow down more.
- - AI improvements